YaccConstructor/RedisGraph/docs/cypher_support.md

 Path patterns increase expressiveness of query language and allow one to express regular and context-free constraints on paths.

 Both, Regular Path Queries (RPQ) and Context-Free Path Querying (CFPQ) are supported.
-Here you can see a list of supported and unsupported Cypher features.
-Extended explanation of RPQ and more examples of queries you can find [here](RPQ.md).
+More information on RPQ you can find [here](RPQ.md).
 More information on CFPQ is available [here](CFPQ.md).

-+ Supported 1
-+ Supported 2

 **Unsupported:**
-- !!!!

-More details on path patterns limitations see in [Known Limitations](known_limitations.md)
+- Only basic features of path patterns are supported.
+Detailed description of supported and unsupported features are provided [here](known_limitations.md).

 ## Types
 ### Structural types